joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Habit Tracking.
 Address any UI/UX improvements.
 8. Important Notes / Decisions Made:
 Recurrence Logic: Decided to use the "template" model for recurring tasks.
-When a recurring task is completed, it is not archived but instead has its due date advanced and its completed status reset to false.
-This keeps the task list clean and avoids database bloat.
+When a recurring task is completed, it is not archived but instead has its due date advanced and its completed status reset to false, unless an endDate is set and has been surpassed.
 "API Error Rate" Re-scoped: The widget was changed to "API Errors (1hr)" to show a raw count of recent errors.
 This was more feasible than calculating a true "rate," which would require logging every successful API call.
 Performance Metrics: A new performance_metrics collection has been introduced in Firestore to store application load time data.
 Admin-Only UI Elements: A new class, admin-only-feature-element, has been established to control the visibility of UI components that should only be seen by administrators.